rikhuijzer/SIRUS.jl/paper/paper.md

 # Predictive Performance

-The model is based on random forests and therefore well suited for settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
+The SIRUS model is based on random forests and therefore well suited for settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
 To make the random forests interpretable, the large number of trees are converted to a small number of rules.
 The conversion works by converting each tree to a set of rules and then pruning the rules by removing simple duplicates and linearly dependent duplicates, see the SIRUS.jl documentation or the original paper [@benard2021interpretable] for details.
 In practice, this trade-off between between model complexity and interpretability comes at a small performance cost.

-To show the performance, we compared SIRUS to a decision tree linear model, and XGBoost; similar to Table \ref{tab:is}.
+To show the performance, we compared SIRUS to a decision tree, linear model, and XGBoost; similar to Table \ref{tab:is}.
 We have used Julia version 1.9.3 with SIRUS version 1.3.2 (commit `ec9fa73`), 10-fold cross-validation, and we will present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets, outcome variable type, and measures:
 Haberman's Survival Dataset [@haberman1999survival] binary classification dataset with AUC, Titanic [@eaton1995titanic] binary classification dataset with Area Under the Curve (AUC),